the-gabe-mcdermott/Lock/README.md

-A simple script for encrypting and decrypting a single file.
+A simple Bash script for encrypting and decrypting a single file.

 Use:
   First argument: